 I know there are a few ways around this.
 For example, some people say you can freeze your milk, not mix new milk with an older one, separate your buck from does and so on, but really you should try to work with fresh milk anyway.

 The good thing is that I found a couple of kinds of cheese that takes me very little time to make and that I can then freeze.

-At the beginning of this year, when we went to visit family in Israel, we visited a ‘professional’ goat herder.
-Is there such a thing?
+A few years ago, when we went to visit family in Israel, we visited a ‘professional’ goat herder.

 Anyway, this guy spends 10 hours a day herding his 120 goats.
 In my eyes, he is a professional, no college degree required.